 - A bachelor's degree from an accredited institution in the U.S. or proof of equivalent training at a foreign institution.

-- GRE (Graduate Records Examination) General Aptitude Test--The General Test is composed of verbal, quantitative, and analytical writing sections.
-The average combined (verbal and quantitative) GRE score for doctoral students has been 1250 in the past.
-The average score for master’s students has been 1150.
-With the introduction of a new scoring system for the revised GRE (effective Fall 2011), we believe that a score of 160 or higher on the verbal section and 150 or higher on the quantitative section will make an application more competitive; however, it is important to note that there is no minimum GRE score requirement.
+- GRE (Graduate Records Examination) General Aptitude Test-The General Test is composed of verbal, quantitative, and analytical writing sections.
+While it is important to note that there is no minimum GRE score requirement in our Department, we believe that a score of 160 or higher on the verbal section and 150 or higher on the quantitative section will make an application more competitive.
+(A score of 4 or higher is recommended for the writing section.)

 - Three letters of recommendation, especially from professors who are familiar with the applicant's academic performance and potential.

 - Resume or Vita, with a recommended length of no more than 3 pages.
 The resume or vita should include: post-high school education; relevant work or volunteer experience (indicate amount of time); honors received; research experience; conference presentations; publications.

 - Statement of Purpose Essay describing the applicant's interests and commitment to the goals and curriculum of the area of specialization to which admission is sought.
 (Average length 2 - 3 pages, single-spaced.)
 It is recommended that the Essay address not only the applicant’s personal and academic background but also his/her academic and professional goals.
 If the applicant has a specific area of research interest or wishes to work with a specific member of the Educational Psychology faculty, the essay should address those topics as well.
 Profiles of EDP faculty and their research interests can be found under the EDP Faculty Directory on this website.